SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-command/README.md

 	    }
 	    ```
 6. Get device sensor by its identifier which is assigned to the device.
-	1. Create a new sensor and assign it to the device if no sensor is assigned to the device or a sensor has no reference to the default sensor type.
+	1. Create a new sensor and assign it to the device if no sensor is assigned to the device or a sensor has no reference to the "ControlUnit" sensor type.
 	    ```
 	    Authorization: Basic <base64-encoded credentials>
 	    POST https://%iot.host%:443/iot/core/api/v1/sensors